MrjTheDeveloper/ios-battery-checker/README.md

 # iOS-Battery-Checker

 This code allows you to upload a log-aggregated ips file that contains information about battery usage.
 The code will read the file and then split it into lines.
-If a line contains certain strings of text like: com.apple.power.battery.MaximumFCC, com.apple.power.battery.NominalChargeCapacity, the code will display the values from that line in the top left hand corner.
+If a line contains certain strings of text like: com.apple.ioreport.BatteryCycleCount, com.apple.power.battery.MaximumFCC, com.apple.power.battery.NominalChargeCapacity, the code will display the values from that line in the top left hand corner.

 ## How to